Kethull/ProcessingOpenCV/README.md

 As note, this is quite a decent flocking sim in terms of optimization using a spatial grid.

+To run the sketch download Processing from https://processing.org and open the flock.pde file.

 Ideas:
 	maybe look at using the following examples to add something interesting: